Frequently Asked Questions

 Do you have toilets?

 There are no toilets at the Reindeer Centre, but there are public toilets in the village at Loch Morlich beach, about 400m away (you will drive past this en route to us).
+These toilets are closed during winter so please use the public toilets at Cairngorm Mountain (3 miles beyond us) unless you are fancying a hot chocolate or food at one of the cafes in Glenmore, who have toilets for customers only.
 Once up on the Hill Trip, there are no toilet facilities, so please “go before you go”.

 Will I definitely see reindeer on the Hill Trip?